opcow/RS_Cooler_Remix/README.md

 ### Changes From the Original

 This remix splits the fan mount into 2 parts.
-The only complaint I have with the original is that access to the nozzle is difficult (especially if you use a silicone sock), so you probably need to remove the cooler to change the nozzle.
-With this split design you only need to remove the tool fan and then the part cooling duct to gain access to the nozzle and heater block.
+The only complaint I have with the original is that access to the nozzle is difficult.
+If you use a silicone sock it can be hard to remove/install and holding the heater block without a special tool of some sort will probably require removal of the cooler in order to change the nozzle.
+With this split design you only need to remove the tool fan to remover the part cooling duct and gain access to the nozzle and heater block.

 I modified the fan mounting holes to accept M3 screws and increased the thickness of the 5015 mount point.

 part_duct.stl can be printed with minimal supports.
 If you set the overhang angle to 45 degrees and print it with the fan mount face down then you would only get supports under the 5015 fan opening.

-part_duct_alt.stl either with the fan mount face down or up.
-You save ~3mm off the distance the fan will stick out at the expense of more supports and cleanup required.
+Print part_duct_alt.stl either with the fan mount face down or up.
+You save ~3mm off the distance the fan will stick out at the expense of more supports and cleanup required using this optional part cooling duct.

+A generic base lock is included.
+This should be compatible with other Hero Me mounts.

 Step files are included if you need to modify anything.

+---

 Exploded View
 ![view 1](https://raw.githubusercontent.com/opcow/RS_Cooler_Remix/master/view_1.png)